Ask Experts Questions for FREE Help!

 Ultra Member

-You say that you love your husband and his best friend but in totaly different ways.
-Do these totaly different ways both involve sex.
+You say that you love your husband and his best friend but in totally different ways.
+Do these totally different ways both involve sex.
 If it didn't I could see how you might love two men differently and it work out if the husband liked the guy enough to feel the same way about him as you do.
-But when you bring sex into the equation you are only butting a time period on the entire situation.
+But when you bring sex into the equation you are only butting a time on the entire situation.
 Sooner or later it is all going to explode.

 New Member

-be careful you canot have your cake and eat it to. someone will get hurt and that someone may be you
+Be careful you canot have your cake and eat it to.
+Someone will get hurt and that someone may be you

 Junior Member

 I love my "best friend" who is a guy (been my best friend since school) but that's what it is: FRIEND.
 I KNOW that probably, if I wanted, I could have taken it further (he's single and I'm married), but I don't see the point in ruining a MARRIAGE and a friendship.
-THe situation has never arised because I SET BOUNDARIES THAT ARE UNSPOKEN AND UNDERSTOOD.
+THe situation has never arose because I SET BOUNDARIES THAT ARE UNSPOKEN AND UNDERSTOOD.
 If I'm to the point of seeking a "relationship" with another man, I'll leave my husband FIRST out of sheer respect for him.
 My friend is just as much my husband's friend as mine, so that's where our situation is similar.
 I think that if you were happy and/or content, you would have never been in this position to let this happen.
 Men will not pursue a married woman (especially their best friends' wife) unless they feel the signal of the "green light" from her (I'm sure there's exceptions, but this is my opinion).

 Remember, there's HONOR in stepping up to the plate in an unhappy relationship WITHOUT having someone on the back burner.
-You don't have to have someone waiting on standby for when things get sour.....Im assuming you're maybe having problems that haven't surfaced?
+You don't have to have someone waiting on standby for when things get sour...
+Im assuming you're maybe having problems that haven't surfaced?
 Look deep within yourself to figure this out instead of someone else, trust me, I'm "one of the guys" (normally)----most of the guys talk to me and my husband like I'm not even a female about these kind of things.
-What I've gathered from years of these conversations is that guys who have "shared" the same woman (regardless of nature--sexual or not) ....ESPECIALLY if they're best friends they will stick together a lot better than with a woman/partner who's not loyal.
+What I've gathered from years of these conversations is that guys who have "shared" the same woman (regardless of nature--sexual or not)...
+ESPECIALLY if they're best friends they will stick together a lot better than with a woman/partner who's not loyal.

 So my answer is yes, you can love 2 men in different ways, but only appropriate ways.
 And if it were appropriate, you probably wouldn't be seeking advice.
 Rember, there's HONOR in loyalty, and if you can't be loyal, be HONEST.